ReactiveBayes/ExponentialFamilyManifolds.jl/docs/src/index.md

 ## Custom generic manifolds

 `ExponentialFamilyManifolds.jl` introduces additional manifolds not included in `Manifolds.jl`.
-This is crucial because certain exponential family distributions have natural parameters that require specific manifolds, such as negative definite matrices for the multivariate Gaussian distribution.
-These manifolds do not implement every operation defined in `ManifoldsBase.jl`, but they do provide the essential operations needed for optimization with `Manopt.jl`.
+This is needed because certain exponential family distributions have natural parameters that require specific manifolds, currently the only one such distribution is `Categorical`, that has one of natural parameters as always 0, however there is no manifold that satisfies this property.

 ```@docs
-ExponentialFamilyManifolds.ShiftedPositiveNumbers
-ExponentialFamilyManifolds.ShiftedNegativeNumbers
-ExponentialFamilyManifolds.SymmetricNegativeDefinite
 ExponentialFamilyManifolds.SinglePointManifold
 ```